gusaaaaa/SupernovaController/README.md

 6. ***Receive data over UART bus***

     If the bus is initialized, awaits reception of data over the UART RX channel.
-A timeout can be added to the waiting process to exit if no data is received and a timeout occurred (use None to ignore the timeout feature).
+A timeout can be set to the waiting process to exit if no data is received in the timeout's time specified time (use None to ignore the timeout feature).

     ```python
     success, response = uart.wait_for_notification(timeout = None)